Prem07a/SMA_Backtesting/README.md

 # SMA_Backtesting
-This is a Python backtester for a simple moving average (SMA) crossover trading strategy.
-The backtester calculates the performance metrics of the strategy and visualizes the results.
+This is a Python back tester for a simple moving average (SMA) crossover trading strategy.
+The backtested calculates the performance metrics of the strategy and visualizes the results.

 ## REQUIREMENTS:
-To use this backtester, you need:
+To use this backtest, you need:
 1. A folder named data in the same location as your Python code file.

-2. A CSV file named stock.csv in the data folder.
+2. A CSV file named stock.csv is in the data folder.
 The file should contain at least two columns: timestamp and close.
 The timestamp column should contain dates in the format yyyy-mm-dd and the close column should contain the closing prices of the stock.

 ## INSTALLATION:
-To use this backtester, simply download the SMABacktester.py file and save it in the same location as your Python code file.
+To use this back tester, simply download the SMABacktester.py file and save it in the same location as your Python code file.
 Then, import the SMABacktester class in your code.<br>
 or <br>
 else clone the repo:
 ```
 git clone https://github.com/Prem07a/SMA_Backtesting
 ```
-Make a new folder inside in the same location of that of SMA_Backtesting and name it as data
+Make a new folder inside in the same location as that of SMA_Backtesting and name it as data

-Add the stock.csv file in that folder
+Add the stock.csv file to that folder
+### Note:
+You can add any stock data just put it in the data folder and name it stock.csv
 ## USAGE

 Import the SMABACKTESTER:
 ```
 from SMABacktester import SMABacktester
 ```
-To use the backtester, create an instance of the SMABacktester class and pass the following parameters:
+To use the back tester, create an instance of the SMABacktester class and pass the following parameters:

 * symbol: the stock symbol to be backtested
 * SMA_S: the short-term moving average window size